Zero5896/Car_price_modeling/README.md

 4. **Value of Visuals and Code in README**: Including images, code snippets, and examples in the README proved beneficial for my understanding and could enhance clarity for others as well.

 5. **Introduction to XGBoost**: I started this project with limited knowledge of XGBoost.
 Frustrated by the lack of success with initial modeling techniques, I learned XGBoost to troubleshoot.
 Although it didn't solve my issues, I gained a valuable new technique for my toolkit.
+6. **Manually preprocess and handle the dateset**: For some problems I did manually encode variables and assigned Luxury Value to each model, due to Non-Luxury Brands having Luxury models that could be misleading.

 This project helped me solidify my understanding of data preprocessing, model evaluation, and how to troubleshoot common machine learning problems.